storageos/storageos.github.io/_docs/install/kubernetes-csi/dynamic-provisioning.md

 1. Users create a persistent volume claim (PVC).
 1. The user references the PVC in a pod.

-If you are using the [StorageOS Helm chart for CSI deployment](https://github.com/storageos/helm-chart/tree/csi-deployment), it includes the storage class, so you may skip to step 2 to provision volumes.
+If you are using the [StorageOS Helm chart for deployment](https://github.com/storageos/helm-chart/blob/master/README-CSI.md), it includes the storage class, so you may skip to step 2 to provision volumes.

 ## 1. Create storage class